skyworkz/website/content/blog/launching-cloud-coach.md

 author: Benny Cornelissen
 tags:
   - cloud
+  - startup
+  - service
 slug: launching-cloud-coach
 date: 2023-02-27
 images:
   - /img/icons/developer.svg
 ---

-There is great value in cloud technology for startups, but having a dedicated skilled Platform Team often isn’t financially viable until they become scale-ups.
-The past few years we've been involved with many startups and their cloud journeys.
+There is great value in cloud technology for startups, but having a dedicated skilled Cloud Platform Team often isn’t financially viable until they become scale-ups.
+The past  years we've been involved with many product-based startups and their cloud journeys.
 Some of these startups migrated to cloud setups using our [Cloud Kickstart](/services/kickstart/), while other companies were already using cloud setups but struggled with knowledge gaps or performance issues.

-These past months we've taken some time to not just look at the value we added to these clients, but more importantly, look at what we can learn from our engagements and improve our offerings.
+The past few months we've taken some time to not just look at the value we added to these clients, but more importantly, look at what we can learn from our engagements and improve our offerings.
 When looking at the startups, we felt an improved offering would have to achieve a couple of objectives:

 - **Financially Sustainable**: we need to offer real value to these clients, but with a cost structure that isn't going to put them out of business.
 - **Build Up Your Client**: we want our clients to get better at building and running cloud platforms, all the way to the point where they actually don't need our help anymore.